 In engineering work the pound per square inch is still widely used; standard atmospheric pressure is 14.7 psi.
 For the definition of the standard atmosphere, see here.

-So, if several kilos of air are constantly pressing down on your body, why do you not feel it?
+So, if this huge column of air are constantly pressing down on your body, why do you not feel it?

 Answer: because every other part of your body (including within your lungs and insides) also experiences the same pressure, so there is no net force (other than gravity) acting on you.